 There are two types of partition in India – voluntary and compulsory.

-In voluntary partition, the co-tenants consider the individual property needs of each other and accordingly divide the property among themselves.
-In this type of partition, all co-owners gets the ownership of a part of property and then ceases to have interest in other parts of the partitioned property.
+Involuntary partition, the co-tenants consider the individual property needs of each other and accordingly divide the property among themselves.
+In this type of partition, all co-owners get the ownership of a part of the property and then ceases to have interest in other parts of the partitioned property.
 The co-tenants can even agree and sell the property to share the proceeds of the sale.
-A voluntary partition is legal and effective, unless one of the co-tenants challenge the contract and make allegations of fraud.
+A voluntary partition is legal and effective unless one of the co-tenants challenge the contract and make allegations of fraud.

 Needless to mention that irrespective of the type of partition, a partition deed creates new owners of individual shares of property, and the registration of the property gives the deed a legally binding effect.